Welcome to the website of Lesley Blanch, MBE, FRSL (1904 – 2007), author of The Wilder Shores of Love; historian, journalist and travel writer.

-Arriving at the front gate of her home, steps wind upwards through a green tunnel of leaves, leading to a dreamlike inner sanctum.
-The terraced garden is like an extension of the house, with outside rooms for different times of day.
-Lesley Blanch has always lived amidst a harmonious assembly of esoteric objects from distant corners of the earth, and is admired by her friends for her decorative flair.
-She likes to juxtapose a quirky mix of objects found somewhere out of the ordinary.
-Her rooms once vibrated with “bargains and insane extravagances — a traveller’s haul” of the rich and the strange.
-You can get a feel for her environment from a selection of photos from her archive as you view.
+Arriving at the front gate of Lesley Blanch’s home on the French Riviera, steps wound upwards through a green tunnel of leaves, ascending to a dreamlike inner sanctum.
+The terraced garden was like an extension of the house, with outside rooms for different times of day.
+She lived amidst a harmonious assembly of esoteric objects from distant corners of the earth, and was admired by her friends for her decorative flair.
+She juxtaposed a quirky mix of objects found somewhere out of the ordinary.
+Her rooms vibrated with “bargains and insane extravagances — a traveller’s haul” of the rich and the strange.